pixelsandpointers/pixelsandpointers/README.md

 My research interests can be found at the intersection of Machine Learning and Cognitive Science, where I am particularly interested in:
 - AI for Social Good
-- Human-Machine Collaboration (interactive systems)
-- Reinforcement Learning (multi-agent, game theory, planning, ...)
+- Multi Agent Reinforcement Learning and Game Theory
+- Commonsense Knowledge and Reasoning
 - Multimodal Machine Learning and Perception
-- Commonsense Knowledge and Reasoning
 - Generative Models